ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - https://en.wikipedia.org/wiki/National_Museum_of_Brazil_fire

 # Features of the proposed solution, in detail

+I have generally advocated for the use of an information technology system to manage and facilitate work by individuals, by tracking what needs to be done and what skills people have, and offering jobs to people with the relevant skills.
+This would allow the individuals to bypass the difficult job search and application process, which uses a lot of individuals’ time and energy without producing any real value from that expenditure.
+Then, when a job is completed, the person who did the work would be granted credits corresponding to the work they did, which could then be exchanged for goods or services.
+This type of system could be implemented as a single, centralized system.
+However, it could also be implemented as a decentralized system.

+To decentralize such a system, individual computers that make up the information technology system would have to be able to negotiate information sharing between other computers that are accessible via network.
+If each individual computer has the entire capability to maintain the system, then the network would be able to split and recombine as needed depending on situation.

+For instance, if a community in Maine, USA implemented such a system, and a community in Peru implemented such a system, the two systems would be able to be connected when a network connection between them was available, being able to share work assignments remotely, but if a storm or other situation disrupted the network connection, the two communities’ economies would split into separate economies and continue working independently seamlessly, and then recombine when the network connection returned.
+In such a system, each individual who has a computer thus has access to and control over that part of the economy.
+This still leaves one centralized aspect, though, which is the software controlling the economies.
+If it is community-maintained libre software, that problem is largely eliminated, aside from the usual problems of project governance.
+If it is preferred, the software could also have facilities for creating ad-hoc centralization, where one instance of the software within each group of instances accessible within a given network would adopt the role of leader.
+This could be decided automatically, and made fully invisible to users of the system, or through community selection with automatic selection as a fallback, which would probably be preferable so as to ensure that systems with good connectivity and uptime (such as servers in datacenters) were selected as leaders, avoiding unnecessary inefficiency and maximizing reliability.

 # Alignment of the project approach to the traits of the currently emerging new media